masterqsa/masterqsa-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

   - QSA
   - ISA
 ---
 Here we go again.
 When it rains, it pours!
 I have just been notified by my boss that another client needs a ROC with a tight deadline.
-Ok,  let me add this to the other four assessments I have going...
+Ok,  let me add this to the other three assessments I have going...

 Assessment number 1 is a standard brick and mortar Level I merchant with 2 payment channels.
 Payment channel number 1 is a P2PE solution (not validated - but a NESA is in place) - easy enough.
 Payment channel 2 is ecommerce application hosted on a popular cloud provider with an iframe payment page from a well known payment processor.